 The accounts of the Metropolis consist of (i) the General Account, (ii) a number of Special Accounts and (iii) Public Enterprise Accounts.
 The General Account and the Special Accounts of the Metropolis for each fiscal year are closed on 31st May of the following fiscal year.
 Therefore, the figures for revenue and expenditure for the fiscal year, and the outstanding amounts as at the end of the fiscal year (i.e., 31st March of the following calendar year) in these accounts reflect the cash flows until 31st May of the following fiscal year and are attributable to the receivables and payables accrued in the relevant fiscal year.
 The Chief Director of Accounting of the Metropolis must submit a final statement of those accounts to the Governor within three months thereafter.
-The Public Enterprise Accounts are closed at the end of the fiscal year on 31st March and the manager of each public enterprise must submit a final statement of its accounts to the Audit and Inspection Commissioners for their opinion and the statements and opinions are then submitted to the Assembly for a vote on the final statements.
+The Public Enterprise Accounts are closed at the end of the fiscal year on 31st March and the manager of each public enterprise must submit a final statement of its accounts to the Governor within two months thereafter.
+The Governor must refer all final statements to the Audit and Inspection Commissioners for their opinion and the statements and opinions are then submitted to the Assembly for a vote on the final statements.
 After consideration by the Assembly, the final statements are reported to the MIC and summaries are published in the Official Gazette of the Metropolis.